GSS-Cogs/work-env/README.md

 ## Usage

-* `enter` to turn it on with all dependencies updated.
+* `enter` to turn on a virtual env with all dependencies updated.
 * `exit` to turn it off.

 You'll know when its turned on as `(my-work-environment)` will appear at the start of your command line.